The Fool on the Hill: The Game Engine Problem

 In any case, I see the code that makes the game work, and the actual world and story of the game, as separate things.
 I intend to give both away for free, yes; but I'll give the code away with the intention that others should be able to freely copy and modify it as suits them.
 I'm not yet certain how happy I am with people modifying the story elements; I certainly wouldn't want modified versions being distributed as instances of my game.

 But that's a problem for if I ever get anything sufficiently finished that there is a game that other people can actually play.
+And realistically, that isn't very likely.
+If I ever have a finished game, it would be much better if it was built on an open source engine; but if I'm never going to, then it really doesn't matter.

 Unreal Engine